-The goal of P2P streaming is to maximize the quality of media delivered to individual peers in a scalable fashion, despite the heterogeneity and irregularity of each peer’s capabilities and link speeds.
+The goal of P2P streaming, or Peer to Peer Streaming, is to maximize the quality of media delivered to individual peers in a scalable fashion, despite the heterogeneity and irregularity of each peer’s capabilities and link speeds.
 The amount of resources available to the system physically grows with the number of peers.
 Each peer should be able to continuously receive suitable content from its connected peers, as long as those peers are offering enough outgoing bandwidth.

 Compared to file exchange networks, big P2P video streaming networks have to resolve a number of system and networking issues.
 P2P streaming has stiff timing requirements for efficient audio and video content delivery.
 Usually, stream data is played and passed to other peers as soon as it’s received.
 Stream packets that are received with unadaptable delay are considered lost, and that causes visible degradation.
 Peers usually have limited upload speeds since the Internet was designed for the client/server paradigm and applications.
 Network congestion can also cause packets to be lost or delayed.